dataarts/tailbone/README.md

 ### Preamble

 [App Engine](http://appengine.google.com/) is cheap, fast, and awesome.
 Using it for the first time is sometimes&hellip;well&hellip;_different_.
-There are tons of frameworks like [Django](https://www.djangoproject.com/) or others out there that work with App Engine, but these days we write almost all our applications in JavaScript with [AngularJS](http://angularjs.org/) or [Backbone.js](http://backbonejs.org/), I just need a simple backend to do its part.
-The App Engine server side APIs are great and for more complex things I recommend you learn them and use them.
+There are tons of frameworks like [Django](https://www.djangoproject.com/) or others out there that work with App Engine, but these days we write almost all our applications in JavaScript with [AngularJS](http://angularjs.org/) or [Backbone.js](http://backbonejs.org/), we just need a simple backend to do its part.
+The App Engine server side APIs are great and for more complex things we recommend you learn them and use them.
 All this hopes to do is ease that barrier of use and get people writing their apps faster without worrying about their backend code.
 That said, writing more code on your backend is great if you are up to it, we can’t recommend [Go](http://golang.org/) enough for doing that, it's a wonderful language.

-Anyway, I wrote this for myself in my spare time and hopefully others find it useful too.
+Anyway, we wrote this for myself in my spare time and hopefully others find it useful too.
 It provides a simple [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) backend setup for App Engine so you can write your apps in JavaScript via frameworks like AngularJS, Backbone, etc. and not have to touch any App Engine code.
 Or just using plain JavaScript and your own `xhr` calls.
 All your static resources are automatically served